MarcialRosales/task-demo/README.md

 ## Launch task via Spring Cloud Data Flow

 [Spring Cloud Data Flow](http://docs.spring.io/spring-cloud-dataflow/docs/current-SNAPSHOT/reference/htmlsingle) is a cloud-native orchestration service that allows us to launch standalone tasks or complex data pipelines.
-This demonstration project will only show how to launch tasks and track them.
+This demonstration project will only show how to launch tasks.

 You may be wondering why do we need another server to run our tasks.
 We want to be able to run our tasks in runtime environments other than our local machines.
-SCDF allows us to run our tasks in Cloud Foundry, Apache YARN, Kubernetes, among other runtimes.
+SCDF allows us to run our tasks in Cloud Foundry, Apache YARN, Kubernetes, and other runtimes.

 It is worth clarifying that our tasks run in their own runtime, e.g. in case of using *Cloud Foundry*, a task runs in its own container.
-SCDF provides a set of services that run parallel to our tasks and they are:
-- SCDF Server : Orchestrates task execution.
-It deploys tasks to the runtime, e.g. *PCF*
-- SCDF Shell : Command-line application that allows us to interact with the SCDF Server
-- SCDF Admin : Web-front end application that allows us to interact with the SCDF Server
+In the diagram below we can see in our side the SCDF Server and 2 Spring Boot applications, http and cassandra, launched by the SCDF Server and running in their own container.
+The diagram shows a data pipeline where the *http* application acts as a source of data messages and the *cassandra* as the sink.
+The two applications are linked thru some messaging middleware like RabbitMQ.
+The only thing really important right now is the fact that our applications, or tasks, run as standalone applications.
 ![SCDF Runtime](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/master/spring-cloud-dataflow-docs/src/main/asciidoc/images/dataflow-server-arch.png)

+The role of the SCDF server is to expose an api (REST) that we use to register our applications and tell SCDF to launch them.
+And SCDF server interacts with the target runtime to deploy them.
+For convenience, *Spring Cloud Data Flow* comes with a shell application which is the client side of the SCDF server.
+Whenever we want to register an application or launch it, we start the SCDF shell and submit commands to it as we will see shortly.

 ### Update our task-sample project